After all, John is a classic, an evergreen name from Biblical times to the present day.

 Janina, Janine, Jeanine, Jeannine – The endings -ine and -ina are popular ways to create feminine forms in many languages, so no wonder that plenty of versions can be found in use throughout recent decades.

 Joanna, Joanne, Johanna, Johannah – One of the interesting ways that names morphed over the centuries was this: take a name, translate it into Latin, and then re-import it to the vernacular.
 Johanna is more faithful than many forms, give or take an ‘h.’
 Of course, the strong ‘Jo’ sound can also suggest that this name is a mash-up of Joe and Anna – but the letters don’t lie.
-Joanne was popular at the same time as Janet, while Joanna peaked in the mid-1980s, thanks to the Kool & the Gang ballad by the name.
+Joanne peaked around the same time as Janet, while Joanna peaked in the mid-1980s, thanks to the Kool & the Gang ballad by the name.

 Jeanette, Jeannette – Janet feels restrained compared to Jeanette, but they’re both formed by adding an -et/-ette ending.
 There’s a singing chipmunk by the name in Alvin and the Chipmunks, and Montana’s Jeannette Rankin, the first woman elected to the US Congress.